Remote Working For You and Your Business

 Collaboration – Of cause being out of the office shouldn’t mean you lose the ability to collaborate with colleagues.
 MS Teams can be used to host conference calls, project sites can be created in SharePoint or with MS Planner and features such as co-authoring means multiple people can even work on a single document at the same time.
 Teams can create a virtual platform to host meetings, notes and chats in an easy to access location.
 While Yammer groups can help keep people involved in online conversations and be part of a community in a similar way to Facebook does.

-Our hectic lifestyle means that people need more flexibility, while organisations need to become more agile and dynamic.
+Our hectic lifestyle means that people need more flexibility, while organizations need to become more agile and dynamic.
 Fully implementing systems based around the Office365 platform can help business of all size achieve this.
 If you are looking to bring in a more flexible and collaborative way of working then contact us to help you on your journey.